The role of insurance in estate planning

-Life insurance is the unselfish benefit.
+Life insurance is an unselfish benefit.
 Those that purchase life insurance may not benefit from it.
 It’s the beneficiaries that really benefit from life insurance.
-Life insurance is one of the few assets that transfers to beneficiaries completely tax free.
+Life insurance is one of the few assets that transfer to beneficiaries completely tax-free.
 As a result, insurance can be a great tool in the estate planning process.

 When you think of life insurance, you probably think it is something you need when you are younger — when you have dependents and more debts.
 Many experts have argued that you should only buy life insurance when you need it and as a result, they suggest that you should only buy term insurance.
 However, we believe that the estate planning reasons to purchase life insurance are much more varied.

 When considering insurance as part of your estate plan, it is so important that you consider four key issues.

 Just like cereal and milk or strawberries and whipped cream, life insurance and estate planning go really well together.
 As we said, the most obvious reason why people buy life insurance is to protect their dependents.
 However, there are other equally important reasons why you might want to have life insurance:

 To cover taxes at death on illiquid assets

 To cover final expenses like funeral expenses, and lawyer’s and executor’s fees

 To leave a larger estate for your beneficiaries

 To create a pool of cash to allow your executor to make things equal for your beneficiaries when some things can’t be divided

 To help corporations and business arrangements remain viable